shaliulab/idoc_docs/docs/how-to-build/IDOC_3D_Assembly_Parts.md

 ![Tubing_collectors.PNG](/assets/Images/Tubing_collectors.PNG)

-### **Heatsink installation**
+### Heatsink installation

-The heatsink is a heavily customized assembly of commercial parts, and as such it has its own section regarding it's manufacturing and assembly (see link).
+The heatsink is a heavily customized assembly of commercial parts, and as such it has its [own section](/how-to-build/Heatsink-Installation/) regarding it's manufacturing and assembly.
 This section will simply illustrate how to install it into the rest of the setup.

 The heatsink relies on 3D printed mounting brackets that connect it to the flat side of the basement box.
 For a more detailed illustration of how it's attached, see page 11 of [**file**](/IDOC_3D_Assembly_Parts.pdf).

 ![Basement_heatsink.PNG](/assets/Images/Basement_heatsink.PNG)

-## Light box
+### Light box

 This box is mounted on the top heatsink to cover the IR-LED backlighting and optogenetic LED panels.
 The light box mainly acts as a frame for the the chamber holder to ensure proper alignment of the parts.